aid4mh/QPrism/README.md

 # QPrism

 ## Statement of Need
-While the number of research involving heterogeneous datasets is rapidly increasing, with the big data market having a Compound Annual Growth Rate (CAGR) of 13.2% (Statista, 2022), there isn't a dedicated package that allows researchers to perform data-driven data quality assessment on heterogeneous real-world datasets.
-Nevertheless, a limited number of existing libraries  contain single-type data quality assessment functions, mostly relying on application-specific data assumptions.
-For audio, the avaible packages' major area of interest is music data processing and visualization e.g. Python-based Librosa and Audioop and R-based Essentia.
-For video data quality assessment, we only found the QVA package, which aims at making sub-groups in a video dataset based on similar qualities and requires the user to be on a Windows machine.
-For sensor data, each of the available quality assessment packages is restricted to a specific data quality aspect.
-For instance, PyOD contains a range of functions for outlier detection, while SciPy provides outlier detection and signal-to-noise ratio (SNR) computation functions.
-However, there is no existing open-source package which performs sensor data quality assessment on across multiple dimensions e.g. completeness, correctness, and consistency.
+While the healthcare big data market is projected to increase from around 11.5 billion to nearly 70 billion U.S. dollars between 2016 and 2025 (Statista, 2022), there isn't a comprehensive package that allows researchers to perform data-driven quality assessment on multimodal real-world digital health data.
+In fact, data quality covers multiple dimensions e.g. completeness, correctness, consistency, which ought to be jointly investigated for the quantitative assessment of data availability and usability prior to data analysis.
+This calls for the development of multimodal sensor data quality metrics (DQM),  ideally in a single module, permitting well-rounded quality assessment and reporting for researchers and analysts.

+Despite the major need for such quality assessment packages in digital health and across all data analytical fields, the currently available tools partially address the scientists’ and analysts’ needs.
+The available functions are mostly data descriptive metrics that require further contextualization and application-specific tuning to be used as DQMs, and the available modules and packages cover a single quality dimension e.g. noise level, anomaly level, object detection.
+For instance, PyOD contains a wide range of functions for outlier detection, while SciPy provides signal-to-noise ratio (SNR) computation functions as well as statistical descriptors that may be customized as DQMs.
+Specifically for audio, Python-based Librosa and Audioop, and R-based Essentia provide functions for audio processing and feature extraction, requiring further development to serve as DQMs.
+Lastly, for video data quality assessment, the QVA package performs common quality-based video clustering, however requiring the user to be on a Windows machine.

 QPrism fills the current gap by allowing researchers and developers to perform data quality analysis, and devise plans for pre-analytical quality control plans.
-Thus, QPrism covers the need for having access to a broad spectrum of data quality metrics in a single Python package for comprehensive exploration of heterogeneous data.
+Thus, QPrism covers the need for having access to a broad spectrum of data quality metrics in a single Python package for comprehensive data-driven quality assessment of real-word data.

 ## Installation